Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2023-02-28 Update for Lightfall

+- Added Loadouts, Guardian Ranks, and Commendations!

 ## 2022-12-06 Update for the Season of the Seraph

 - Added `responseMintedTimestamp` and `secondaryComponentsMintedTimestamp` to DestinyProfileResponse.